 Home warranty.
 Although not usually required by the lender, purchasing a home warranty can help you avoid costly out-of-pocket expenses.
-And sellers are offering this option to entice buyers to purchase, too.
 If a covered major appliance should need replacement, you’ll only have to pay the deductible.
 You may be able to request the seller purchase this for you.
 Another option is to pick up equipment breakdown coverage in addition to your homeowners policy.

 Homeowner’s association (HOA) transfer fees.
 This seller-paid fee will be accompanied by paperwork from the HOA that identifies the current state of dues, paid or due immediately.
 Additionally, the buyer should review these files prior to close to understand HOA monthly fees, assessments, special financial concerns, notices and meeting minutes.

 Homeowners insurance.
 This is important coverage that’s key to protecting your home and will likely be required by your underwriter, depending on the loan.
 Your first year’s premium is typically due at closing. will likely be required by your underwriter, depending on the loan.
 Your first year’s premium is typically due at closing.

 Miscellaneous state and local fees.
 State tax stamps, certifications, and local municipal processing fees may not add up to much on their own but they are an expense.